-Call a poison control center or doctor immediately for treatment advice.
-Have person sip a glass of water if able to swallow.
-Do not induce vomiting unless told to by a poison control center or doctor.
-Do not give anything by mouth to an unconscious person.
+- Call a physician or poison control center immediately for treatment advice. - Have person sip a glass of water if able to swallow. - Do not induce vomiting unless told to do so by a Poison Control Center or a doctor. - Do not give anything to an unconscious person.

-Have the product container or label with you when calling a Poison Control Center or doctor, or going for treatment.
-In case of emergency call 1-800-332-5553.
+Have the product container or label with you when calling a poison control center or doctor or going for treatment.
+You may also contact 1-800-410-3063 for emergency medical information.